idoybh/makeBuild/README.md

 ##### TARGET_CHOOSE_CMD
 Set this to whatever command you use to "lunch" / select the product to build prior to the build command.
 Set to `lunch derp_dumpling-userdebug` by default.
+##### PRE_BUILD_SCRIPT
+Set this to a relative / absolute path to a script that should run before building.
+The script mentioned will be sourced, so note all vars and functions will keep existing in the script's shell.
+Set to blank to disable.
+Set to blank by default.
 ##### BUILD_TYPE_CMD
 Set this to whatever command you use to select a build type.
 This will be run after lunch.
 Set to blank to disable.
 Set to blank by default